Approximate Message Passing for sparse matrices with application to the equilibria of large ecological Lotka-Volterra systems: Proofs of Theorems and

 As usual, $\left| \EE \prod_{k=1}^m W(T_k) \right| \leq C K^{-{\frak m} / 2}$.
 We need to bound $| \cD_i({\frak m}) |$.
 To this end, we observe that since $T_1 \in \cB^t_i$, resulting in this tree having a backtracking path or a backtracking star, it is easy to see that the graph $\bar G$ has an edge that results from the fusion of three edges at least.
 This implies that $|E(\bar G)| \leq ({\frak m} - 1) / 2$.
 Reusing the argument of the proof of Proposition~\ref{z-tz}, we obtain that $| \cD_i({\frak m}) | \leq C K^{({\frak m}-1)/2}$, which shows that $\delta_{\frak m} \leq C K^{-1/2}$ as required.
 Proposition~\ref{z-x} is proven. \end{proof}

 Making use of the independence of the matrices $W^t$, we now show that the joint moments of the elements of a sample $\by^t_{i}$ are close to their analogues for $U^t_i$, which distribution is provided before Proposition~\ref{amp-vec}.
 It will be enough to consider that the matrices $W^t$ are Gaussian. \begin{proposition} Assume that the matrix $W$ is Gaussian.
-Then for each multi-index $\bm \in \NN^q$, each integer $t > 0$, and each sequence $(i_n)$ valued in $[n]$, it holds that
+Then for each multi-index $\bm \in \NN^q$, each integer $t > 0$,

+\end{proposition} \begin{proof} The uniform convergence we need to show can be equivalently stated as follows: for each sequence $(i_n)$ valued in $[n]$, it holds that